Prerequisites

 Getting started with log levels in Laravel

 Laravel lets you choose from eight different levels of importance for your log messages, just like a list of warnings from very serious to just for info.
-Here’s what each level means, starting with the most severe:
+Here’s what each level means, starting with the most severe:- EMERGENCY: Your app is broken and needs immediate attention.

 - ALERT: similar to